 There are several file formats for localization, and each is used for a particular reason depending on what you’re localizing and how you’re going to use it.
 Here’s a summary of the most used formats.

-These are the bread and butter of localization.
-Resource files hold text strings that should be localized.
 Depending on the programming language or platform, you may find yourself dealing with different formats.
 The most popular ones are:

 These files give translators context for the text they are translating, which is important for preventing translation errors.
 Translators may need to understand where and how the text will be presented to make it meaningful.